DanielVanNoord/Alpaca-CoverCalibrator/README.md

   * Add reset password to command line arguments
 * Consider refactoring Alpaca API controllers into library
 * Consider switching to mutex locks to detect running program to work better with the new .Net Core Single File deployment
+* Add set logging level to ASCOM and Alpaca UI